EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-Now for a more manual approach to rooting this machine - This section should be particularly useful as a basic refresher to anyone preparing for the OSCP exam, which does not allow the use of Metasploit.
+Now for a manual approach to rooting this machine - This section should be particularly useful as a basic refresher to anyone preparing for the OSCP exam, which does not allow the use of Metasploit.

 Navigate to [Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (2)](https://www.exploit-db.com/exploits/39161/) and download a copy of this exploit, as we will be using this to gain initial access to the target after updating the `ip_addr` and `local_port` values with our local IP and port values.

 As mentioned in the task, this will only work having both an active `netcat` listener and a web server running at the same time and from the same location.

 Start a `netcat` listener on the port number specified on the exploit.
-Then, proceed to copy the `nc.exe` file located under `/usr/share/windows-resources/binaries/` to your preferred location and start a `python` server listening on port 80 from that same directory.
-Once everything is set execute the exploit script twice and the `netcat` window will establish a connection to the target machine.
+Then, proceed to copy the `nc.exe` file located in `/usr/share/windows-resources/binaries/` to your preferred location and start a `python` server listening on port 80 from that same directory.
+When all set, execute the exploit script twice and the connection will be established with our `netcat` listener.

 ![image](https://user-images.githubusercontent.com/14150485/174684756-c6560791-0f1c-4630-97e5-9cf10b8faeda.png)